masterkram/bytehub/docs/StudyNotes/Module1/Theme/IEM/README.md

-# Information Managment
+# Information Management
-full name = *information systems managment*
+full name = *information systems management*

-## What is information mangment ?
+## What is information management ?
-+ managment process
++ management process
 + IT systems that help to deal with data

 ## 3-Tier Architecture